Presidental Election 2020

 CAN YOU BET ON POLITICS IN AMERICA?

-Betting on politics, along with nearly all non-sporting events, is not permitted by any regulated, licenced and legal on-shore sportsbook in the USA.
+Betting on politics, along with nearly all non-sporting events, is not permitted by any regulated, licensed and legal on-shore sportsbook in the USA.
+However, there are some states with regulated online gambling rules enacted.
 Our Political Odds Probability Tracker is presented strictly for research and entertainment purposes and we do not encourage those based in the USA to bet on politics.

 HOW TO READ THE PRESIDENTIAL ELECTION 2020 BETTING ODDS GRAPH?

-We are constantly working to improve our visualisation of the 2020 election betting odds.
+We are constantly working to improve our visualization of the 2020 election betting odds.
 As the election campaigns continue, we will make this page more dynamic, comprehensive, and easier to use.

 HOW ARE THE PROBABILITIES CALCULATED?

-The odds fluctuate in real time based on a simple supply and demand mechanism, like gold, a stock, a currency or any other commodity openly traded – the more popular a candidate is with the betting public, therefore the more money bet on them, the shorter their odds become which ultimately translates to their % chance increasing.
+The odds fluctuate in real-time based on a simple supply and demand mechanism, like gold, a stock, a currency or any other commodity openly traded – the more popular a candidate is with the betting public, therefore the more money bet on them, the shorter their odds become which ultimately translates to their % chance increasing.
+It’s possible to go more detailed when learning how to read odds, but the basics are covered here.

 Political bettors factor in a wide range of variables when placing their wagers and since their only objective is to correctly forecast an event in order to make a profit, there is a huge incentive to make a correct prediction.